iFatma2/Robot-Control-Web/README.md

 # Robot-Control-Web
-Website to control robot movement
+A site to control the robot's movement in four directions (forward, backward, right, left).